+Gone are the days of soggy sandwiches!
 Whether you're on the road or packing something for a picnic or a hike, these sandwiches are ready to withstand the weather, challenges, and other wear and tear that may occur during travel.
-Gone are the days of soggy sandwiches!
+Choose one of these options and you're sure to have a delicious first bite.

 As long as you store them in a cooler and an airtight container, finger sandwiches like salmon and cream cheese and cucumber can be enjoyed on the go.
 The little size makes them easier to manage and eat, especially if you are driving.